jym2584/GitGradingScripts/README.md

 Currently, the clone repository script (`cloneRepos.py`) pulls student repositories from a csv file containing the student roster (pulled from GitHub classroom) and handles non submissions.

+Additionally the script assumes that you're already authenticated within the correct GitHub account to run the script and access the organizations of interest.

 ## Instructions:
 - Clone or download the github repository.
 - Fill out the configuration file located at `config/config.yml`